vaimo/composer-changelogs/README.md

 * root - main entry-point for the renderer
 * release - used by default to output certain changelog group/version and it's details AND by changelog:info

+The base files for each template can be found from [HERE](https://github.com/vaimo/composer-changelogs/tree/master/views).

 ## Commands